Reflective Memory — Agent Guide

 Ending a session:

-keep_now(content="Completed OAuth2 flow.
+keep_flow(state="put", params={"id": "now", "content": "Completed OAuth2 flow.
 Token refresh working.
-Next: add tests.", tags={"topic": "auth"})
+Next: add tests.", "tags": {"topic": "auth"}})

 Strings

 Tag-filtered extraction.
-When a session mixes multiple projects, extract just the string you want:
+When a session mixes projects:

 Index Important Documents